SolarianVulpine/atlas-low_level_programming/function_pointers/README.md

-i'm trying to get at least one task pushed in each project
+not empty get at least one thing pushed in each priject